 Christian is an Assistant Professor within the Finance and Economics Division at Columbia Business School.
 His research focuses on macroeconomics and labor economics...Read more.

 About the researcher

-Pierre Yared is the MUTB Professor of International Business and the Vice Dean for Executive Education at Columbia Business School.
-His research, which...Read more.
+Pierre Yared is the MUTB Professor of International Business and Vice Dean for Executive Education at Columbia Business School.
+His research, which has been...Read more.